BotYue/ELE-292-Lab-SU/Labs 10 Pendulum II/Lab 10 Main Task 1.md

 Show code and figure.
 The figure should have proper title, x/y axis labels, units.

 -------
-### ✅ Check Point 1 — Python Plot
+### ✅ No Check Point

-Show to your instructor/TA.
+You can still check your plot with instructor/TA if you want to.